Cholicer/jobscraper/README.md

 Now I want to redesign and improve this application using more appropriate tools.
 (UDP: I didn't lol).

 You can see the project [demo](https://youtu.be/Ae0pupZ0YzA).

+Also see my other [project](https://github.com/Cholicer/camera-app-arsy) written in Bloc, Clean Architecture, GetIt.